 Notification requirement for Barmah Forest virus disease

-Primary school and children’s services centre exclusion for Barmah Forest virus disease
+Primary school and children’s services exclusion for Barmah Forest virus disease

 Infectious agent of Barmah Forest virus disease